-The jury president was the same person who had received the Clavel Medal for Best Director the previous year: Dario Argento.
-The spotlight was placed on Mexican fantastic cinema, with screenings including Ensayo de un crimen and Fando y Lis.
-The Festival opened with Eaten Alive by Tobe Hooper.
-The main award went to Burnt Offerings by Dan Curtis.
-The Hills Have Eyes by Wes Craven won the critics’ award.
+The president of the jury was the same person who had received the Carnation Medal for Best Director the previous year: Dario Argento.
+The spotlight was focused on Mexican fantastic films, with screenings that included, among others, The Criminal Life of Archibaldo de la Cruz as well as Fando and Lis.
+The film that opened the Festival was Tobe Hooper's Eaten Alive.
+The main award went to Dan Curtis's Burnt Offerings.
+Wes Craven's The Hills Have Eyes won the Critics' Award.

 - Home